RodZill4/material-maker/material_maker/doc/node_3d_texture_scale.rst

 Parameters
 ..........

-The **Scale** node has a X, Y and Z parameters that define the scaling on each axis.
+The **Scale** node has X, Y and Z parameters that define the scaling on each axis.

 Example images
 ..............